 Timeline of dried beans growing

-The dried beans were planted on January 20th.
+The dried beans were planted on January 20th and this is how our beans grew over time.

 16 days after planting